keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 > "You think you’d rather hear about what you call 'life': the growing, organic Kartell.
 But it’s only another illusion.
 A very clever robot.
 The more dynamic it seems to you, the more deep and dead, in reality, it grows.
 Look at the **smokestacks**, how they proliferate, fanning the wastes of original waste over greater and greater masses of city.
 Structurally, they are strongest in compression. **A smokestack can survive any explosion** -- even the shock wave from one of the new cosmic bombs" <span class="page-ref">167</span>
 {: .coal-tar}

+>The persistence, then, of structures favoring death.
+Death converted into more death.
+Perfecting its reign, just as **the buried coal grows denser**, and overlaid with more strata—epoch on top of epoch, city on top of ruined city. <span class="etym-mauvine">This is the sign of Death the impersonator</span>. <span class="page-ref">167</span>
+{: .coal-tar}

 > I am Gravity, I am That against which the Rocket must struggle, to which the **prehistoric wastes submit and are transmuted to the very substance of History** <span class="page-ref">639</span>